How to test your blood sugar level with diabetes

 When and how often you should measure your blood sugar levels varies from person to person.
 Your doctor or diabetes nurse will tell you when and how often you should check your own glucose levels.

-You should be aware that acute or chronic illnesses and changes in medicine may affect your glucose level.
+You should be aware that acute or chronic (long-term) illnesses and changes in medication may affect your blood glucose level.
 You may need to test your blood glucose more frequently when you are ill.

 Conditions that affect your blood sugar